 The EU-Tunisia relationship encapsulates one of the most intriguing aspects of circularity when viewed from a global developmental perspective: the fact that the CE complicates the distinction between developed and developing countries.
 If we map countries not on standard measures of economic growth, such as Gross Domestic Product (GDP) per capita, but instead on how well they operate within the ecological boundaries of our planet while also satisfying certain basic social needs, a different developmental picture emerges than the one we are used to.
 One such alternative image appears from the Circularity Gap Report, a new annual report that scores 176 countries based on their score along two axes: the United Nations Human Development Index (HDI), which measures achievement in key dimensions of human development, such as a long and healthy life, being knowledgeable and having a decent standard of living; and performance on its Ecological Footprint (EF), an indicator that accounts for human demand of global biological resources.
 This approach then positions countries relative to the "socially just and ecologically safe space", a space that includes countries with an EF score per person of less than the world's biocapacity available for each global citizen and an HDI above 0.8 out of 1.
 As Figure 1 demonstrates, no country resides within the safe and just space today, all have a distance to go.
 As the authors of the report put it, "all countries are developing now."

-Figure 1 also demonstrates that Tunisia - through the combination of having a medium ecological footprint and an HDI states, and on par with Bulgaria and Rovalue of 0.739 - is closer to the just and mania.
-The European Environment safe space than almost all EU member Agency (EEA) has observed that if ever-
+Figure 1 also demonstrates that Tunisia - through the combination of having a medium ecological footprint and an HDI states, and on par with Bulgaria and Romania.
+The European Environment Agency (EEA) has observed that if ever-